Charter Terms and Conditions

 - Charter yachts - in the very rare event that you are not provided on arrival at your destination with the yacht that you have reserved, you will, wherever possible, be given an alternative.
 Should this be significantly inferior to that originally reserved, we will take reasonable steps to secure a refund of an appropriate part of the charter price.
 In no circumstances will Boatbookings be liable to repay you any monies nor shall they be under any liability to you in the event that they are unable to secure any payments on your behalf from the yacht owner or fleet manager.

 The Owner reserves the right to withdraw or cancel the yacht at any time prior to departure for reasons of serious damage to yachts, hostilities, civil strife, strikes, threats of war, closure of airports, terrorist activities or any other reasons amounting to "force majeure”.
-In this eventuality, Boatbookings will endeavour to give as much notice as possible and refund all monies paid less reasonable expenses.
+Should the boat or yacht be sold prior to departure the following stands.
+In these eventualities, Boatbookings will endeavour to give as much notice as possible and refund all monies paid less 15% of the charter fee.
 We reserve the right on behalf of the Owner to make alterations to a booking and to substitute services or yachts if required.
 In the event of such alterations, we will endeavour to give the client as much notice as possible and to arrange for comparable services or yachts.
 Any alterations do not entitle clients to cancel the charter.

-In the rare case that you have a complaint about your charter, you must submit a written complaint to us as soon as possible after the end of the charter and not later than 28 days after the finish of the charter, after which no claim can be accepted.
+In the rare case that you have a complaint about your charter, you must submit a written complaint to us as soon as possible and no later than the end of the charter, after which no claim can be accepted.
 The Charterer hereby acknowledges that any dispute or claim arising out of this Yacht Charter is between the Charterer and the Owner and not with or against Boatbookings.
 Please note that final jurisdiction will depend on the detailed provisions set out in the formal Yacht Charter Agreement which is the principal Contract between you, the client, and the Owner.

 Damage / Security Deposit